 Absolutely not!
-While we do have students applying to enroll at Clemente from outside our attendance boundaries, we are still admitting all neighborhood students would have been projected to Clemente.
+While we do have students applying to enroll at Clemente from outside our attendance boundaries, we are still admitting all neighborhood students who would normally attend Clemente.
 Our goal is to be a comprehensive neighborhood high school, able to serve all of the diverse students in our community.
+Upon authorization, all freshmen and sophomores will be part of the IB Middle Years Programme.
 Both neighborhood and application students have the ability to enter the honors track in 9th grade, preparing them for the IB Diploma Programme.
-Additionally, we meet the needs of all students by offering multiple pathways besides the Diploma Programme in 11th and 12th grade.
+Additionally, we plan to meet the needs of all students by offering multiple pathways in 11th and 12th grade, including the IB Diploma Programme, IB Career-related Certificate, and traditional Career & Technical Education.
 The principles of the IB Learner Profile and curriculum framework will infuse all classes at Clemente, ensuring that every student benefits.

 All 9th and 10th grade students will participate in the IB Middle Years Programme, consisting of instruction within the IB framework, community service, and the Personal Project.
 An honors option is available for those who are ready for accelerated coursework in preparation for the IB Diploma Programme.